microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0-beta/Remove-MgUserPlannerPlanTaskDetail.md

 # Remove-MgUserPlannerPlanTaskDetail

 ## SYNOPSIS
-Delete navigation property details for users
+Read-only.
+Nullable.
+Additional details about the task.

 ## SYNTAX